 Before you touch any software, document what you have:

-- Map each one to a channel type (affiliate, referral, creator, co-marketing)
+- Map each one to a source type (client referral, vCIO/COI, peer MSP, ISV/vendor)

-- Calculate the revenue each channel generated in the last 12 months
+- Calculate the recurring revenue each source generated in the last 12 months

-- Document the tools and processes you're using today (and where they break)
+- Document the spreadsheets and processes you're using today (and where they break)

-- Identify the next 2-3 partnership channels on your roadmap
+- Identify the next 2-3 referral sources on your roadmap

 Weeks 3-4: Evaluate and Select